pr3sh/openshift/notes/deplpoying_apps.md

 #### **`Introduction: `**
-- Generally speaking, the **`oc new-app`** command is the easiest way to build applications in OpenShift in a manner that enables effective management of your applications build and deployment's lifecyle.
+- Generally speaking, the **`oc new-app`** command is the easiest way to build applications in **`OpenShift`** in a manner that enables effective management of your applications build and deployment's lifecyle.
-- In its simplest form, a single URL argument that points to either a Git repository or a container image.
+- Simplistically, you pass in either a single **`URL`** argument that points to a **`Git`** repository or a container image.
 It accesses the URL to determine how to interpret the argument and perform either a build or a deployment.
-- To ensure that your specific scenario is handle appropriately, you might want to specify some options to ascertain that OpenShift know how the application should be built.
+- To ensure that your specific scenario is handle appropriately, you might want to specify some options to ascertain that **`OpenShift`** knows how the application should be built.

 To accommodate these and other scenarios, the oc new-app command provides a number of options to further specify exactly how to build the application: